KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502071005 ch5 Applying Newton's Laws.md

 ![[Pasted image 20250208113851.png|450]]
 Here $\mu_k$ is a constant called the **coefficient of kinetic friction**.
 The more slippery the surface, the smaller this coefficient.
 Because it is a quotient of two magnitudes, $\mu_k$ is a pure number without units.

 Friction forces may also act when there is no relative motion.
+If you try to slide a box across the floor, the box may not move at all because the floor exerts an equal and opposite friction force on the box.
+This is called **static friction** $\overrightarrow{f_s}$.

 # 5.4 Dynamics of Circular Motion